How to apply for OSAP

 Applying for previous academic years:

-If you are applying for OSAP for the 2021–22 academic year, the 2021–22 OSAP applications for full-time, part-time and micro-credential students are also available.
+If you are applying for OSAP for the 2021–22 academic year, the 2021–22 OSAP applications for full-time and part-time students are also available.
+The deadline to apply for OSAP for micro-credential programs has now passed for the 2021-22 academic year.

 Returning to school